 I'm Tim Steele, CTC and I live in the San Francisco Bay area in Santa Clara, California.
 Like so many, I grew up with pets.
 But I dreamed of becoming an attorney when I was a kid and not a dog trainer (I was an odd kid, huh?).

-Things changed when Juno came to live with us.
+But things changed when Juno came to live with us.

 At a puppy socialization class with Juno, I met a great trainer who suggested I read "The Culture Clash" by Jean Donaldson.
 That book showed me that there was real science behind the things I'd figured out on my own with the many parrots I’d trained over the years.
 Later, I found that Jean had a school in which she teaches dog trainers using science-based, effective, humane methods.
 The school is called The Academy for Dog Trainers.
 You can't find a more comprehensive course on dog training (everything from evolution of the modern dog, obedience basics, fear and aggression, genetics, applied behavioral analysis, and more).